How do I know if I’d make a good Master Gardener volunteer?

 – Complete the Master Gardener Application.

-– Complete the Background Check Form prior to the classroom training.
+– A background check will be completed prior to the classroom training.

 – Complete and sign the UWEX Volunteer Behavior Expectations prior to the classroom training.